DanielFloeter/description-list-block/readme.txt

 = Features =
 * Indent-, Grid and Disable Block CSS Block Styles
 * Indent or spacing settings
-* Color, margin, padding and font-size settings for both element tags
+* Color, spacing, indent, horizontal whitspce, font-size, font-style and font-weight settings for both element tags
 * Create a description list with n-elements
 * Insert a new term (`<dt>`) and description (`<dd>`) before selection
 * Insert a new term (`<dt>`) and description (`<dd>`) after selection